davidcelis/recommendable/README.markdown

 Why Likes and Dislikes?
 -----------------------

-[This is why][0]!
+[I hate five-star rating scales][0].

-Binary voting habits are most certainly not an odd phenomenon.
+tl;dr: Binary voting habits are most certainly not an odd phenomenon.
 People tend to vote in only two different ways.
 Some folks give either 1 star or 5 stars.
 Some people fluctuate between 3 and 4 stars.
 There are always outliers, but what it comes down to is this: a person's binary votes indicate, in general, a dislike or like of what they're voting on.
 I'm just giving the people what they want.

 Installation
 ------------